scrapinghub/spidermon/docs/source/actions.rst

    :scale: 50 %
    :alt: Slack Notification

+Follow :ref:`these steps <configuring-slack-bot>` to configure your Slack bot.

 The following settings are the minimum needed to make this action works:

 .. _SPIDERMON_SLACK_RECIPIENTS: